 Depart St. Andrews and drive west to St. Stephen – the town where the first chocolate bar was invented and the gateway to the Fundy Coastal Drive.
 Continue north on the River Valley Scenic Drive on to Fredericton, New Brunswick’s picturesque capital city noted for its heritage and culture.
 Spend the afternoon at leisure exploring Fredericton and its attractions.
 Places to visit include City Hall, Christchurch Cathedral, the Historic Military Compound, Old Government House and the Kings Landing Historical Settlement.
 Overnight Fredericton.

-Depart Fredericton and join the spectacular Fundy Coastal Drive via Sussex – a quaint town nestled in the beautiful countryside of New Brunswick, and perhaps visit the excellent Agricultural Museum.
-Continue eastbound to the Fundy National Park – 206km.sq of steep coastal cliffs, forest clad hills, deep rich valleys and clear, rolling meadows.
+Depart Fredericton and join the spectacular Fundy Coastal Drive to the Fundy National Park – 206km.sq of steep coastal cliffs, forest clad hills, deep rich valleys and clear, rolling meadows.
 The park is renowned for its hiking trails, with over 104kms of trails to choose from, ranging from easy ½km loops to a demanding 50km circuit around the park.
-Overnight Fundy National Park.
+Overnight Fundy National Park Area.

 Day 15 – Charlottetown

 This morning why not drive to Georgetown and join in a full day adventure of “Clam Digging”.
 This unique experience includes digging, cleaning and cooking your catch.
 Later you can explore the area of Charlottetown – stroll along the streets and retrace the footsteps of the Fathers of Confederation.
 Be sure to visit Founders’ Hall – Canada’s Birthplace Pavilion or the National Historic Street called Great George.
-Just steps away from Province House, is Victoria Row – it is here that “Anne of Green Gables – The Musical” has been delighting audiences for 47 years.
-Tonight why spend the evening at the races at Charlottetown Race Way – an age old Charlottetown tradition.
+Just steps away from Province House, is Victoria Row – it is here that “Anne of Green Gables – The Musical” has been delighting audiences for half a century.
+Tonight why not take in a performance or perhaps spend the evening at the races at Charlottetown Race Way – an age old Charlottetown tradition.
 Overnight Charlottetown.

 Day 16 – Charlottetown/Tatamagouche